Divyamsharma-18/Javascript-Code/README.md

     Learn how to access and manipulate HTML elements using their `ID` and `Class` selectors through the console with methods like `getElementById` and `getElementsByClassName`.
     File: `29.
 Element ID Classes Using Console.js`

+30. **Synchronous & Asynchronous**
+    Understand the difference between synchronous and asynchronous programming in JavaScript, including concepts like the event loop, callbacks, promises, and `async/await`.
+    File: `30.
+Synchronous & Asynchronous.js`

 ---